Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-09-19-Updated-Problem-Statement.md

 ![Image](http://matinfteam4.github.io/images/geometry.png)

-There are three experimental controls in such an experiment which both control strain, rate and temperature in a non-unique fashion,
+There are three independent variables in each experiment that control strain, rate and temperature in a non-unique fashion,

 1. Depth of cut (t)
 2. Machining surface velocity (V)